-The Global Health Concentration is an optional curriculum that promotes global health education via didactic learning, self-teaching and experiential learning.
+Score explanation: The Faculty of Medicine's Global Health Concentration is an optional curriculum that promotes global health education via didactic learning, self-teaching and experiential learning.
 Medical students may pick and complete whichever of offered topics interest them, and they can complete this optional curriculum over a period of 1-4 years.
 Planetary health is not the main focus of the global health concentration but is one of several learning topics offered (the other topics include social accountability and Indigenous health).
 Students that choose to pursue further Planetary Health education through the Global Health Concentration have several learning opportunities made available to them, such as workshops with topics in planetary health or attending and presenting at planetary health conferences.

-Furthermore, the Faculty of Medicine offers a leadership elective for 4th year students which promotes leadership in healthcare via a change management project.
-Although this elective is not directly aimed at PH/ESH, one of the projects that was accepted for the 2021-2022 school year, conducted by one of our students Nathan Chiarlitti, focuses on improving sustainable healthcare at The Ottawa Hospital (TOH) General Campus.
-Nathan is working to quantify greenhouse gas emissions generated directly and indirectly by the TOH General each year, according to the Greenhouse Gas Protocol.
-Once this assessment is complete, he will meet with the TOH Green Team to discuss his recommendations for reducing the hospital's carbon footprint.
+Furthermore, the Faculty of Medicine offers a leadership elective and a QI elective for 4th year students which promote leadership in healthcare via a change management project.
+Though planetary health is not the explicit objective of these electives, the primary focus for most students who choose this elective is sustainability and planetary health.
 In contrast to the Global Health Concentration, this non-clinical elective program does not include any lectures or instruction on Planetary Health, but it does provide an experiential learning opportunity.